-- Funding small local businesses if they align with Attitude's sustainable values.
-The first company to benefit is Kokodezil, offering handmade organic beauty products using only natural ingredients found locally. - Sourcing food locally unless it cannot be grown or produced on the island.
-For example, farmers Mr and Mrs Mayaven grow the hotels' salad and vegetables, supporting jobs for 20 people in a small Mauritian village; and Mr and Mrs Chetty prepare all of the traditional dholl puris offered in the hotels' street food vans, giving guests an authentic taste of Mauritian home cooking. - Employing local people, using local suppliers, and promoting local products that have been created in Mauritius.
-This commitment made Attitude the first and only service company in the hospitality industry to be awarded the 'Made in Moris' label.
+- We mainly source from Mauritian producers, whenever possible, and build strong partnerships that directly benefits the local economy. - We fund small local businesses if they align with Attitude's purpose.
+The first beneficiary was Kokodezil, which offers handmade organic beauty products from locally sourced natural ingredients and the second one, 'Topo Sorbe', natural, local and plastic free ice creams. - We prioritize sourcing food locally whenever possible, unless it cannot be grown or produced on the island.
+For example, farmers Mr and Mrs Mayaven provide the hotels with salad and vegetables, supporting 20 jobs in a small Mauritian village. - Additionally, Mr and Mrs Chetty prepare all the traditional dholl puris served at the hotels' street food vans, offering guests an authentic taste of Mauritian home cooking. - We have been recognized with the 'Made in Moris' label, thanks to our commitment to employing local people, collaborating with local suppliers and artists, and promoting products that are locally made.